Doring Dorobo: Hagupit ng Batas

 Doring Dorobo: Hagupit ng Batas (lit.
 Whip of the Law) is a 1993 Philippine biographical action film co-edited and directed by Augusto Salvador.
-The film stars Eddie Garcia in the title role.
-The film is based on the life of former NBI agent Doroteo Rocha.
+Starring Eddie Garcia in the title role, the film is based on the life of former NBI agent Doroteo Rocha.
 It was one of the entries in the 1993 Metro Manila Film Festival and the final film produced by Lea Productions.